juanpvy/GetMicrososftFormResults/README.md

 # Get Micrososft Form results
-Get quiz result from Microsoft result and save values in SharePoint file
+Get quiz result from Microsoft Forms and save values in SharePoint file

 # Description
 I this post I will show you how to get Evaluations Result from a Quiz(Microsoft Forms).

 # Microsoft Forms

-First we need a Microsoft Forms Quizz, we can use this link [Microsoft Forms Quiz](https://support.microsoft.com/en-us/office/create-a-quiz-with-microsoft-forms-a082a018-24a1-48c1-b176-4b3616cdc83d) to learn how to create a new one.
+First we need a Microsoft Forms Quiz, we can use this link [Microsoft Forms](https://support.microsoft.com/en-us/office/create-a-quiz-with-microsoft-forms-a082a018-24a1-48c1-b176-4b3616cdc83d) to learn how to create a new one.
 The important point of a Quiz Form is the result, is a value from 0 to 100, like an Assessment or test.
 After that we need to know some key point.
 * Form URL: https://forms.office.com  , is the base URL of this service